muttleyxd/arma3-unix-launcher/README.md

 ArmA 3 Launcher for Linux.
 Since Bohemia didn't port their launcher to Linux and existing launcher didn't satisfy my needs I decided to create my own.

-# This is work in progress, for now only GUI is functional
+# This is work in progress, for now it's only for GUI preview

 ### Features